 We encourage you to join The Gender Society and contribute to the marking of important calendar events such as: International Women's Day, International Men's Day; International Day for the Elimination of Violence against Women, World AIDS Day among others.
 This will be a key experience in your personal development and we encourage you to take advantage of this opportunity for growth.
 Awards and honours in the Institute for Gender and Development Studies at Mona are available to help you complete your degree programme:

-• The Dorian Powell Prize - an award for excellence available only to IGDS students with the highest GPAs which includes a cash prize.

-- The IGDS Honour Roll - The IGDS Mona Trophy presented at the annual UWI Student Awards Ceremony. - Postgraduate scholarships locally and overseas for graduates with a high GPA - Study & Work abroad in Europe, the Asia/Pacific and Caribbean regions, and the USA
+- The Dorian Powell Prize an award for excellence available only to IGDS students with the highest GPAs which includes a cash prize. - The IGDS Honour Roll - The IGDS Mona Trophy presented at the annual UWI Student Awards Ceremony. - Postgraduate scholarships locally and overseas for graduates with a high GPA - Study & Work abroad in Europe, the Asia/Pacific and Caribbean regions, and the USA

-We provide opportunities for networking, internships with development agencies, research, attending conferences and representing the Institute at public events and in the media.
 A degree in Gender Studies is an education for life and will make you a change agent wherever you choose to work in the future.